hansallis/elm-jwt/Readme.md

 Parse and verify JSON Web Tokens.

+## Cloned
+This was cloned from malinoff/elm-jwt to fix the broken dependency on ivadzy/bbase64

 ## Scope

 The general plan is to have a fully RFC compliant, robust and reliable library that can parse, build, and verify